sensen312/wasteknotorlando/README.md

 - This handles uploading images to AWS S3 and giving us back the URL.

 ### Dynamic Block Renderer
 We don't hardcode pages.
 We use a "Blocks" system.
+So that user can make their own page layouts
 - `app/(pages)/[...slug]/page.tsx` fetches the data.
 - `components/blocks/BlockRenderer.tsx` iterates through the list of blocks and renders the right component.
 - If you add a new block in Tina, you **MUST** add it to the switch statement in the renderer or it won't show up.